 Yes and no.

-It’s also a measure you can use as you perform a SERP analysis for your keyword idea.
+It’s also an important SEO metric to incorporate into your competitive analysis.
 Google your intended keyword or use a tool like Clearscope.io and dig into the data behind the results that appear on Google page one.
 This includes length and type of content, number and type of inbound links and, yes, keyword density.